 Market demand and rules of competitiveness dictate the course of digitalization for financial services in general and the money transfer industry in particular.
 Banks and remittance companies are becoming platform players and rationalizing their infrastructure by aiming at cost-efficiency and customer satisfaction.

 Open APIs and alternate payment channels require innovative apps with customized functionality.
 Distributed ledger technology brings a new meaning to cross-border transfers and especially the fees for them.
 To face these changes and take advantage of innovations, existing companies have to partner with FinTech companies, and businesses should reshape and expand their offices with development centers.
-All that works toward a single goal — to provide the consumer-driven digitalization.
+Other industries should also cooperate with FinTechs in a kind of the telco and bank partnership or payment systems provider and car maker.
+All that works toward a single goal — to provide the consumer-driven digitalization within money transfer software development.

 Contact us and keep up with the trends!
-Learn more from Intellias FinTech software engineers.
+Learn more from Intellias FinTech developers on how to build a money transfer software.